Synerty/synerty-peek/docs/administration/admin_win/win_postgres_backup_restore.rst

 Restore
 ~~~~~~~

-This section describes how to restore the PostGreSQL database for Peek on a windows
+This section describes how to restore the PostgreSQL database for Peek on a windows
 server.

 .. warning:: This procedure deletes the existing Peek database.